peteshobby/GameTemplate/README.md

 ## Introduction

-This is a template project for creating games to run on the following neo-retro systems:
+This is a template project for creating games to run on the following neo-retro platforms:

 * Agon Light 2
 * Aquarius+